-To organize your makeup, you can use a counter top organizer (like I have), you can use a spinning makeup holder (you can also just use a spinning pencil holder as it can save you money), you can use a large tabletop organizer, or even compartments inside of a drawer or two (I use these).
+To organize your makeup, you can use decorative storage like a counter top organizer (like I have), you can use a spinning makeup holder (you can also just use a spinning pencil holder as it can save you money), you can use a large tabletop organizer, or even compartments inside of a drawer or two (I use these).
 The most popular reader purchase is this two piece makeup organizer with a clock that just got back in stock!

 Organizing your shampoo’s and soaps becomes easy with a shower head organizer.
 I love mine!
 It just goes over the shower head and is taking up space on the wall you’re not already using.
 You can use it in bathtubs or showers, anywhere there’s a shower head.
 If you have a bathtub, you can also use tall shelving to store things, and if you need extra support shaving your legs, you can purchase a footrest that attaches to your shower.

 If you’re looking for a solution to store your toilet paper, under the sink will work, but I hate this idea.
 If there’s ever a leak (and it happens), you’re whole toilet paper stock is kaput!
 In my bathroom, I have a toilet cabinet that works great (it comes unassembled).
 If the toilet ever floods, the toilet paper is safe and off the ground.
 They sell the silver metal ones the cheapest at Ross (but here’s one for $7.99 at Amazon, which is around the same price at Ross stores).

 The closet is sometimes very difficult to organize because you’re not just organizing your OWN stuff, but someone else’s too.
 This is one of the huge perks of being single. 🙂 I have a HUGE walk-in bedroom-sized closet and it’s mine…alllllllll mine!
 LOL But I have shared a closet for 14 years, so I can definitely relate to sharing.